 Project findings helped to inform a resolution designating Calle 24 as a Latino Cultural District.
 Spear-headed by the Calle 24 SF Neighbors and Merchants Association in partnership with the Mayor’s Invest in Neighborhoods program and District 9 Supervisor, David Campos, the resolution aims to to stabilize the displacement of Latino businesses and residents, preserve Calle 24 as the center of Latino culture and commerce, enhance the unique nature of Calle 24 as a special place for San Francisco’s residents and tourists, and ensure that the City of San Francisco and interested stakeholders have an opportunity to work collaboratively on a community planning process, which may result in the Designation of a Special Use District or other amendment to Planning Code.
 Click here for more information about the Calle 24 Latino Cultural District.

 Calle 24 Latino Cultural District

 On Tuesday, May 20, 2016 the San Francisco Board of Supervisors passed a resolution designating the Calle 24 Latino Cultural District.
 Supervisor David Campos sponsored the legislation, supported by Calle 24 SF Neighbors and Merchants Association, the SF Latino Historical Society, and San Francisco Heritage.
-Thanks to funding from the Mayor’s Office of Economic and Workforce Development through the “Invest in Neighborhoods” program, Calle 24 SF is currently leading a community planning process to help determine the components of the district.
+Thanks to funding from the Mayor’s Office of Economic and Workforce Development through the “Invest in Neighborhoods” program, Calle 24 SF lead a community planning process to help determine the components of the district.